Adedhoney/personal-budget-system-frontend/README.md

 ## Setting up environments

 1. There is a file named `.env.example` on the root directory of the project
+2. Make sure to have the backend server running
-2. Create a new file by copying & pasting the file on the root directory & rename it to just `.env`
+3. Create a new file by copying & pasting the file on the root directory & rename it to just `.env`
-3. The `.env` file is already ignored, so your credentials inside it won't be committed
+4. The `.env` file is already ignored, so your credentials inside it won't be committed
-4. Change the values of the file.
+5. Change the values of the file.
 Make changes of comment to the `.env.example` file while adding new constants to the `.env` file.

 ## Run the project